Written by Sean McPheat |

 Well, it demeans the salesperson, and turns them into a salesperson immediately.

 This demeans the listener and makes them a) look a fool if they haven’t b) look as if they’re wasting their time answering the question if they have.

 “We are the leading provider of widgets in this area”

 Sorry, but being the leader in anything doesn’t mean the prospect should buy from you.

 The prospect doesn’t know how their business will benefit, so it’s a boast that average salespeople use to cover up their poor salesmanship.

 Using buzzwords makes you look silly.

-Especially if those buzzwords have to be explained to anybody who has an ounce of intelligence.
+Especially if those buzzwords must be explained to anybody who has an ounce of intelligence.